twig46/dogdex/README.md

 > [!IMPORTANT]
 > This app is not designed with PC / landscape in mind if you plan to open the app on PC resize your window to phone resolution
+> EDIT: This should be fixed, keep this in mind though

 ## Design Process